verilog-to-routing/vtr-verilog-to-routing/README.developers.md

 Assume that we want to get the QoR results for "vtr_reg_nightly_test3".
 In the artifact, there is a file named "qor_results_vtr_reg_nightly_test3.tar.gz."
 Unzip this file, and a new directory named "vtr_flow" is created.
 Go to "vtr_flow/tasks/regression_tests/vtr_reg_nightly_test3."
-In this directory, you can find a directory for each test circuit containing in this test suit(vtr_reg_nightly_test3.)
-For instance, results related to *vtr_reg_qor* are located in "vtr_flow/tasks/regression_tests/vtr_reg_nightly_test3/vtr_reg_qor."
-In this directory, results for each run are stored separately.
+In this directory, you can find a directory for each benchmark contained in this test suit (vtr_reg_nightly_test3.)
+In the directory related to each benchmark, there is another directory named *run001*.
+Two files are here: *qor_results.txt*, and *parse_results.txt*.
+QoR results for all circuits tested in this benchmark are stored in these files.
-For example, if you want to get the results for the first run, there is a file in *run001* directory named *parse_results.txt*.
 Using these parsed results, you can do a detailed QoR comparison using the instructions given [here](./README.developers.md#Comparing QoR Measurements).
 ![Parse File Dir](https://raw.githubusercontent.com/verilog-to-routing/vtr-verilog-to-routing/master/doc/src/dev/eval_qor/parse_result_dir.png)